Manicben/PhysicaloidLibrary/README.md

 Features
 ---
 - **NEW!
+Available to import directly into your project via Jitpack!**
+- **NEW!
+Now supports more microcontrollers over USB, such as the ATmega32U4 and RP2040.**
-No closed source slow and buggy D2XX drivers are required.**
+- No closed source slow and buggy D2XX drivers are required.
 - Android Java library project
 - USB-Serial communication
 - WiFi-Serial communication to ESP8266